TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/Distributions/Index.rst

    .vendor/bin/typo3 extensionmanager:extension:install bootstrap_package
    ./vendor/bin/typo3 extensionmanager:extension:install introduction

-In this case, the introduction package depends on the bootstrap_package, so both packages have to be installed.
+In this case, the Introduction Package depends on the bootstrap_package, so both packages have to be installed.

 On Windows: Use use :file:`.\vendor\bin\typo3.bat` instead.